 For High School Students: The Teens Turning Green Program

-TLC is looking for 9th and 10th grade students who have a passion for the environment and love being outdoors.
-TLC seeks motivated students with career interests in science, technology, engineering or math.
+TLC is looking for 9th and 10th-grade students who have a passion for the environment and love being outdoors.
+TLC seeks motivated students with career interests in science, technology, engineering, or math.
 We give preference to students whose parents don’t have college degrees.

 Interns receive $9/hour for 18-20 hours/week over 8 weeks of the summer with 2 weeks during various school breaks throughout the year.
 Successful interns are invited to return for the following summers throughout high school.

 Work is predominantly with the TLC land management staff with additional time spent assisting with the outdoor environmental education programs.
-Work is varied day to day and includes invasives species identification and management, trail maintenance and installation, and many other tasks to help teach methods of natural resource management.
+Work is varied day to day and includes invasive species identification and management, trail maintenance and installation, and many other tasks to help teach methods of natural resource management.

-To apply, all interested candidates are asked to volunteer for a three day trial period over spring break, provide recommendations, and complete an application process to tell us more about you.
+To apply, all interested candidates are asked to volunteer for a three-day trial period over spring break, provide recommendations, and complete an application process to tell us more about you.